How Crocodiles Move

 Crocodiles and alligators have six modes of locomotion.
 These are swimming, belly-crawl, high-walk, galloping, floating, and diving.
 Crocodiles are well designed for swimming, where their movement appears graceful and effortless.
 They can swim at speeds of up to 32 kph (20mph) over short distances.
 That is roughly three times faster than a human.
-On land, crocodilians appear ponderous and sluggish, often belly-crawling from place to place.
-However, crocodiles and alligators can trot, gallop, and bound, reaching speeds of up to 18kph (11mph) for very short distances.
+Crocodiles on land, appear ponderous and sluggish, often belly-crawling from place to place.
+However, crocodiles and alligators can trot, gallop, and bound, at speeds of up to 18kph (11mph) for very short distances.

 Crocodile Crawl